Weak Entity Set in ER diagrams

 In the below ER Diagram, ‘Payment’ is the weak entity.
 ‘Loan Payment’ is the identifying relationship and ‘Payment Number’ is the partial key.
 Primary Key of the Loan along with the partial key would be used to identify the records.

 The existence of rooms is entirely dependent on the existence of a hotel.
 So room can be seen as the weak entity of the hotel.

 The bank account of a particular bank has no existence if the bank doesn’t exist anymore.

-A company may store the information of dependants (Parents, Children, Spouse) of an Employee.
+A company may store the information of dependents (Parents, Children, Spouse) of an Employee.
 But the dependents don’t have existence without the employee.
-So Dependent will be weak entity type and Employee will be Identifying Entity type for Dependant.
+So Dependent will be weak entity type and Employee will be Identifying Entity type for Dependent.